OceanBerlinghieri/PokeDX/readme.md

-# POKEAPI CONSUMTION
+# PokeDX
+This is a web app only for development server with flask.

-## What to implement:
+## How to test it
-- Basic data of pokemon
-- Pokemons in order given a limit number per list
-- Information about berries
-- Information about types
-- Information about evolutions

-Do a frontend website with Flask server
+- Clone the repository
+- Run the app.py file
+- Introduce the localhost:<port> adress in your web browser
+- Test the app!